commonmedia/digitalcollections.barnard.edu/sites/all/modules/php_lib/README.md

 ## Installation

+Despite being a library, php_lib is packaged as a Drupal module.
+It should be installed in the modules folder and enabled as a module.

-Install as usual, see [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.
+See [this](https://drupal.org/documentation/install/modules-themes/modules-7) for further information.

 ## Configuration